When you buy through links on our site, we may earn an affiliate commission. Learn more

 *Annual plans offer significant savings over shorter subscriptions.
 In the UK storefront, Premium is the main advertised option; Extreme and Family Kit pricing appeared in the U.S. checkout flow.*

-The mspy cost per month varies by plan, with the Premium plan being the most popular choice among parents.
-Most parents opt for the Premium plan, which includes everything you’d realistically need for comprehensive monitoring.
-Annual subscriptions significantly reduce the monthly cost.
-When you consider that many families spend more on streaming services or mobile phone plans, the Premium annual plan represents reasonable value for comprehensive family safety.
+The mSpy cost per month varies by plan.
+The Premium Plan is the most popular choice, because it includes everything most families will ever need for full monitoring.
+It’s worth noting that taking an annual subscriptions significantly reduces the monthly cost.
+To be honest, most families spend more on streaming services or mobile phone plans than that, so the Premium annual plan actually represents reasonable value for comprehensive family safety.

 mSpy doesn’t offer a free trial or free version.
 They do have a refund policy, but it’s a limited 14-day money-back guarantee – basically, you can get a refund within 14 days only if you meet specific conditions.
 It’s not a ‘no questions asked’ refund; they require a valid reason.
 User reviews on Trustpilot show a 4-star rating from over 4,000 reviewers, which generally indicates good service, though some users do report issues with the refund process.

 Using mSpy is legal only under certain conditions.
-Generally, you’re allowed to install mSpy on a device you own and have proper authority to monitor.
-Parents can legally install it on their minor child’s phone under UK law and most international jurisdictions.
-It’s not legal to secretly install mSpy on a spouse’s or partner’s personal phone without permission – that would violate privacy laws in most places.
+You are allowed to install mSpy on a device you own and have the authority to monitor, which means parents or legal guardians can legally install it on their kid’s phone under UK law, as well as most international jurisdictions.
+But it’s not legal to secretly install mSpy on a spouse’s or partner’s personal phone without permission – that would violate privacy laws in most places.

 For families wanting to implement monitoring as part of a broader safety strategy, it’s worth reading our guide on setting up parental controls guide to understand all available options.
 Additionally, ensuring your home network is secure is crucial – check out our guide on how to secure your home Wi-Fi network for comprehensive protection.

-Can mSpy Be Detected? mSpy is designed to be very difficult to detect, especially on Android where it runs completely hidden after installation.
-On iPhone using the iCloud method, there’s no app installed at all, making detection nearly impossible.
+Can mSpy be detected?
+Well, mSpy is designed to be very difficult to detect, especially on Android where it runs completely hidden after installation.
+Using mSpy for iPhone using the iCloud method, there’s no app installed at all, making detection nearly impossible.
 However, tech-savvy users can sometimes find traces if they know where to look in system settings.

 On Android targets, the mSpy app runs fully hidden – after installation the app icon disappears and it’s not detectable under normal phone usage.
-It continuously runs with minimal battery impact and requires internet access to send logs to the server.
+It continuously runs and requires internet access to send logs to the server.
 Unless someone knows specifically what to look for in system settings, they’re unlikely to discover it.

 On iOS targets using the no-jailbreak iCloud method, there’s no app installed at all on the child’s iPhone – data is fetched from iCloud backups.
 If you jailbreak an iPhone and install mSpy, then it behaves similarly to Android (running invisibly in the background).

 I installed mSpy on a spare Android phone that I use for evaluations.
-The process was smooth: I navigated to the download link (provided in the mSpy account setup email), downloaded the APK, and followed the prompts.
-As mentioned, there were a lot of permission toggles (Accessibility, Device Admin, etc.), but it was all clearly explained.
+The process was smooth – I used the download link that’s provided in the mSpy account setup email and downloaded the APK, then followed prompts.
+You have to wade through a lot of permission toggles (Accessibility, Device Admin, etc.), but it was all clearly explained.
 Once done, the mSpy icon vanished from the app drawer – the app was hidden and began its work.

 Within minutes, data started appearing in the mSpy dashboard online.
 I was impressed how immediate it was: an SMS I sent from that phone showed up almost instantly in the log, and a test WhatsApp conversation I had appeared under the WhatsApp tab with the full message text and the contact name.
 GPS updates were coming in every few minutes as I drove around – I could literally watch the route update on the map with only a slight delay.

 I did not root this Android phone (rooting isn’t required), yet I still got a ton of info.
 For instance, WhatsApp and Facebook Messenger chats were captured through the screen recording technique – I saw screenshots of the conversations in my panel, which effectively let me read the messages.
 One thing I noted: mSpy was not easily detectable on the Android.
-I checked battery usage and the mSpy process was named something innocuous (and consumed negligible battery).
-There was no notification icon.
-Unless someone knew to dig into system settings or unusual areas, they wouldn’t find it.
+The mSpy app was named “update service”, although if someone is savvy enough to check how much battery it uses it could look conspicuous, as it uses a lot.
+There was no notification icon though, and unless someone knew to dig into system settings or unusual areas, they wouldn’t find it.

 Here I tried the non-jailbreak setup.
 After purchasing the mSpy subscription, I chose the iOS (no jailbreak) option in the dashboard and entered the iCloud login for the iPhone (note: two-factor authentication was enabled on that Apple ID, so I had to grab the code that Apple sent and enter it – a required step).
 Then I had to wait.